fluttercandies/ff_annotation_route_core/README.md

-The core libary of ff_annotation_route, 'FFRoute' annotation to generate route
+The core library of ff_annotation_route.